iggy-rs/iggy/README.md

 The goal of the project is to make a distributed streaming platform (running as a cluster), which will be able to scale horizontally and handle **millions of messages per second** (actually, **it's already very fast**, see the benchmarks below).

+Iggy provides **exceptionally high throughput and performance** while utilizing minimal computing resources.

+This is **not yet another extension** running on top of the existing infrastructure, such as Kafka or SQL database.

+Iggy is the persistent message streaming log **built from the ground up** using the low lvl I/O for speed and efficiency.

 The name is an abbreviation for the Italian Greyhound - small yet extremely fast dogs, the best in their class.
 Just like mine lovely [Fabio & Cookie](https://www.instagram.com/fabio.and.cookie/) ❤️

 ---